Skip to content

 kubectl get nodes

-The connection will either hang indefinitely until timeout or immediately fail with a TCP connection refused error.
-This empirically demonstrates that without the API Server container operating, the entire cluster interface is dead.
-You cannot read state, nor can you alter it.
+The connection will either hang until timeout or immediately fail with a TCP connection refused error.
+This demonstrates that without the API server container operating, the cluster interface is unavailable.
+You cannot read state through Kubernetes, nor can you alter it, even if some previous workload process might have existed before the control plane disappeared.

 • You successfully provisioned and ran multiple distinct, isolated Kubernetes clusters on your host machine simultaneously.